NRCP LogoBRIS logoBasic Research Information System

 What kind of proposal should be submitted to qualify for the grant?

-Multi-year program proposal under priority NIBRA is encouraged.
+Multi-year program proposals under priority NIBRA are encouraged and preferred.

 Please refer to this link,